Coastal Clouds, Inland Heat Returns - KION546

 Thursday: Becoming partly cloudy on the coast and sunny inland after morning clouds.
 Overall temperatures may cool a touch on the coast, especially on the south side of the bay with widespread 60s to around 70ºF expected.
 Inland areas will top out in the 70s-80s.
 Breezy for inland valleys in the afternoon.

+Overnight: Low clouds fill the coast and inland valleys overnight.
+Lows in the 50s-60s on the coast with 40s-50s inland.

+Friday: Partly cloudy on the coast and sunny inland.
+Continued cool on the coast with highs in the low 60s to low 70s but warming inland with highs in the mid 70s to mid 90s.

 Extended: Low clouds remain on the coast into the weekend with highs in the 60s to low 70s.
-Inland areas warm up, however with highs back above normal by Friday and then topping out in the 90s-100s this weekend.
+Inland highs range from 90ºF-110ºF through Tuesday with some cooling by mid-week.
+High clouds will be on the increase next week with some monsoon moisture in the vicinity.

 -------------------------------------------------------------------------